Ephigenia/franklin/README.md

    example: `*/10 * * * * user  php5 -f /path/to/cron.php 2>&1 > /dev/null`
 5. open the Franklin root directory in your webbrowser to see the reports

+# TESTS

+* `name` Optional name for a test, used also as chart title
+* `interval` time interval between checks for the current test.
+  f.e. `+1 day`, `+30 minutes` or shorter `2h`

+## Facebook Group Fan Count

+Detect the number of fans of a facebook group or page.
+This uses the open graph API and therefore the page must be public (not set to private and no age- restriction).

+* `groupId` id or name of the facebook group or page, copy the id or name from the uri when you’re on the facbeook page

+## Feedburner Subscribers

+Number of [Feedburner](http://www.feedburner.com)-Feed subscribers.
+Make sure you enabled the Awareness API in the Feedburner configuration.

+* `uri` Uri of the Feedburner-Feed, just copy the uri part of the URL

+## Feedburner Hits

+Number of Hits on a [Feedburner](http://www.feedburner.com)-Feed.
+Make sure you enabled the Awareness API in the Feedburner configuration.

+* `uri` Uri of the Feedburner feed, you can simply get it from a feedburner URL

+## Google Results Count

+Number of results on a google search query.
+You can use this to get the number of indexed pages or backlinks to your website that are known to google.
+You also can make up custom queries.

+* `search` query to search
+  f.e. `site:www.horrorblog.org` or `link:www.horrorblog.org`

+## Lesercharts.de Position

+Get the position on lesercharts.de depending on the url of the website.

+* `search` Name of the entry on lesercharts.de, it’s usually the name in the first column

+## Twitter Followers Count

+Detect the number of followers of a twitter user

+* `username` name of the twitter user to check, not the real name of the user name is the uri part in the twitter profile url.
+  f.e. `www.twitter.com/horrorblogorg` -> `username` would be `horrorblogorg`

 # UPDATES/FEEDBACK

 Franklin will be updated from time to time.
 Check the official [Franklin